akado117/ambyint-core/Readme.md

 ### Updates to plan during implementation
 - Added in undueMove function to undue moves that are invalid
 - Added const to Character class for mapping directions
+- Added in ability to add and remove from grid as well as exposing grid (for consuming frameworks to use)
+- Moved building grid into its own internal function within Tatooine